 However, Republican governors will be under enormous pressure from insiders, including members of the GOP, to raise taxes, being counseled to generically label it “revenue enhancements,” under the rationale that it’s the only way to balance budgets.

 Most politicians have self-serving agendas, and for these non-ideological hacks, it’s all about maintaining power for the sake of power, taking down anyone who dare overturn the apple cart.

-Trial lawyers are one of the most well-funded special interests.
+Legal Reform/Trial Lawyers Trial lawyers are one of the most well-funded special interests.
 Like the teachers unions, the trial bar spent heavily in the 2010 election cycle, with similar results.
 Knowing they can’t litigate away their electoral failures, they will continue to write big checks, since legal reform threatens their very survival.

 Leading the list will be medical malpractice reform.
 In addition to being a key component in free market-based healthcare solutions, it will help stop the exodus of doctors from trial lawyer dominated states.

-Perhaps the greatest fight facing today’s leaders — one that cannot be avoided — is reforming state pension plans.
+Unions/Pension Reform Perhaps the greatest fight facing today’s leaders — one that cannot be avoided — is reforming state pension plans.
 The costs are staggering now, but in many states, that number increases exponentially over the next several years.
 The money is simply not there, and if dramatic steps aren’t taken, default looms.
 But the unions’ mentality is such that default cannot happen in America, and will fight to keep everything the way it is, all others be damned.